Tips using Git

 Using git hooks you can ensure all team members run certain checks prior to doing

-various actions, such as commit
+various actions, such as commit.

-To create a git hooks check .git/hooks
+To create a git hooks check .git/hooks directory in your repository.

-It contains sample scripts, to enable one, rename the script and remove the .sample
+It contains sample scripts, to enable one, rename the script and remove the .sample suffix.

 Pre-commit

-, usually used for running formatters to avoid “formatting wars” between
+One of the most common hooks is pre-commit, usually used for running formatters to avoid “formatting wars” between

 users.

-For example prettier instructions how to enable prettier
+For example prettier instructions how to enable prettier as a pre-commit

 hook.